Pirates and Plunder: Reception

 In White Dwarf #36, Murray Writtle was impressed, writing, "This is a good game, because it is full of atmosphere and the rules can be as simple or complex as you want."
 Writtle concluded by giving the game a top overall rating of 10 out of 10.

 Anders Swenson reviewed Pirates and Plunder for Different Worlds magazine and stated that "I suppose I could recommend P&P for a certain limited set of players - adults males who are of a non-literary bent of mind, who enjoy some gaming, but who have no time for magic or outer space.
 Established gamers will do better to save their money for books about the Spanish Main, for they will not get the expected background or color or glimpse of real pirates that one might expect from a game like this, and most gamemasters who desire a pirate game will do far better to adapt their regular game system to cover the period."

 In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan liked the graduated adventures that gradually introduced rules for new players.
 But he found the character generation system "uninspired" and the combat rules "straightforward but nothing special."
 Swan also had concerns for new referees, pointing out that "many rules are inadequately explained, and the entire game suffers from sloppy editing."
 Swan was also incredulous that none of the game was set at sea, calling it "a stunning oversight for a game presumably about piracy."
 Swan concluded by giving this game a poor rating of only 1.5 out of 4, saying, "Pirates and Plunder is more memorable for its presentation than for its value as a game."

-In his 1991 book Heroic Worlds, Lawrence Schick was unimpressed, describing the Pirates and Plunder game system as "Second-rate".
+In his 1991 book Heroic Worlds, Lawrence Schick was unimpressed, describing the Pirates and Plunder game system as "second-rate."

-John ONeill of Black Gate commented: "Pirates and Plunder had a few things going for it.
-For one thing, the designer chose his genre well.
-While many titles in that new flood of RPGs were greeted with skepticism, or sometimes open laughter [...] most gamers saw the potential of a pirate RPG immediately."
-He believed the game failed because there "was no hint of anything like the supernatural in the rules" which "just wasn't enough for players raised on Dungeons and Dragons.
-While the designers may have seen it as a noble effort to capture the pure swashbuckling fun of classic pirate novels and movies like Captain Blood, what we saw instead was a lack of imagination.
-There just wasn't enough to keep our attention."
+John O'Neill of Black Gate believed the game failed because there "was no hint of anything like the supernatural in the rules" which "just wasn't enough for players raised on Dungeons and Dragons.
+While the designers may have seen it as a noble effort to capture the pure swashbuckling fun of classic pirate novels and movies like Captain Blood, what we saw instead was a lack of imagination."